dvlasic-dev/weather-forecast/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run locally, download or clone repo, inside root folder run npm install or yarn.
+This project is using Apixu weather API, get your API Key on [website](https://www.apixu.com/) then replace it inside constants folder inside index.js file (find API_KEY const).

 ## Available Scripts